ansible-community/project-template/README.md

 ### Quick-start development guide

-> If the project doesn't have the guide, please add it to mitigate the entry threshold for rookies.
-If it's not applicable, remove the the section.
+> If the project doesn't have the guide, please add it to mitigate the entry threshold for new contributors.
+If it's not applicable, remove  the section.

 You have a fix and want to submit a ready-for-merge pull request?
 See the [Quickstart development guide](https://link-to-the-quide).